 The topographic layout option allows the user to generate PV areas on suitable topographic data or on a flat surface.
 Please ensure that all data points are selected (this is done by clicking Terrain and selecting the topography data) prior to generating areas;

 Defining generation boundaries (PV areas)

 Generation boundaries or PV areas are defined as a region drawn with a closed polyline.
-In order to create such a boundary - you can use AutoCAD's polyline function or any other drawing tool that will give you a closed boundary (i.e. rectangle)
+In order to create such a boundary - we can use AutoCAD's polyline function or any other drawing tool that will give you a closed boundary (e.g. rectangle)

 Usually, this region or boundary is separate from the actual site boundary and is offset from it.